Why fusion is needed

 New, environmentally sustainable forms of electricity will be required to meet the aspirations of a growing world population.

-By 2050, an expected rise in global population from six billion to nine billion and better living standards could lead to a two to threefold increase in energy consumption.
+By 2050, an expected rise in global population from seven billion to ten billion and better living standards could lead to a two to threefold increase in energy consumption.

 No single technology will fulfil this demand.
 Each has strengths and weaknesses, and a mix of power sources will be needed to meet the challenges of energy security, sustainable development and environmental protection.
 Future energy supply options may comprise fossil fuels, nuclear fission, fusion, and renewables.